 Have you noticed when you search for a local business, a range of options is shown at the top, right under any advertisements?
 This is Google’s way of promoting local businesses.

-For a thorough guide on the steps you need to take to secure your listing, you can visit How Do I Add My Business to Google Maps?.
+For a thorough guide on the steps you need to take to secure your listing, you can follow the steps on Google my Business.

 3. Get reviews

 We tend to rely on other people’s opinions to feel safe and make informed decisions that are in our best interests.
 That’s why many sites, such as eBay and Amazon, feature reviews — they work!
 If it is legal within your jurisdiction, ask for reviews from current patients.
 It will boost your social proof and conversions.
 As Superb.Digital notes:

 … a recent survey from Zendesk found that 90% of respondents claimed that positive reviews affected their purchasing decisions, with 86% saying negative reviews were also an influence.